wvfp/BluetoothCarController/README.md

 * Please ignore bugs of application.

-## Abort sending messages by Bluetooth
+## about sending messages by Bluetooth
 ### Standard
 - When send a message by application, it will add the ending flag ('\0') to the end of message.(As an end flag to receiving data)
 ```cpp